-Our common stock is listed on the Nasdaq National Market under the symbol "BCRX."
-On December 14, 2005, the last reported sale price of the common stock on the Nasdaq National Market was \$15.55 per share.
+Our common stock, par value \$0.01 per share, trades on The Nasdaq National Market under the symbol "BCRX."
+On December 15, 2003, the reported last sale price of our common stock on The Nasdaq National Market was \$6.66 per share.

 Investing in our common stock involves risks.
-See "Risk Factors" beginning on page S-4 of this prospectus supplement.
+See "Risk Factors" beginning on page 4 of this prospectus.